linden2015/clockout/README.md

 An aid in text-based time logging

 ## Installation
-Make sure clockout.bash has executable permission.
-If this not possible, you can run it by calling bash first.
+Make sure clockout.bash has executable permission set.
+If this is not possible, you can run it by calling it from bash.

 Dependencies:
 - bash
+- bc
 - egrep
-- bc
 - units

 ## Usage
-A text-based inputfile is expected according to the following format:
+A text-based inputfile is expected according to the following format (example):
 ```
 ABC-1           09:00   09:10
 DEF-1           09:10   09:20